Soulou/msc-thesis-cloud-container-loadbalance/LiteratureReview/Papers.md

 #### Live migration

-[1] C. Clark, K. Fraser, S. Hand, J. G. Hansen, E. Jul, C. Limpach, I. Pratt, and A. Warfield Live migration of virtual machines
+> [1] C. Clark, K. Fraser, S. Hand, J. G. Hansen, E. Jul, C. Limpach, I. Pratt, and A. Warfield
+> Live migration of virtual machines
-Proc. of the 2nd Symposium on Networked Systems Design and Implementation (NSDI’05), 2005.
+> Proc. of the 2nd Symposium on Networked Systems Design and Implementation (NSDI’05), 2005.

 #### Bin packing

-[2] G. Gambosi, A. Postiglione, and M. Talamo Algorithms for the relaxed online bin-packing model SIAM J. Comput.
+> [2] G. Gambosi, A. Postiglione, and M. Talamo
+> Algorithms for the relaxed online bin-packing model
+> SIAM J. Comput.
 Issue 5, vol. 30, 2000.

-### Problem
+### Motivation

 ### Algorithmic study - methods

 #### Bin packing

-Weijia Song, Zhen Xiao, Qi Chen, Haipeng Luo
+> [3] Weijia Song, Zhen Xiao, Qi Chen, Haipeng Luo
-Adaptive Resource Provisioning for the Cloud Using Online Bin Packing 2013 - IEEE Transactions on Computers
+> Adaptive Resource Provisioning for the Cloud Using Online Bin Packing
+> 2013 - IEEE Transactions on Computers

 Introduce topic with Amazon EC2 80k launched VMs per day and half milion PM estimated and that one of main cost is electricity saving, so optimization is